Indonesian corruption investigator attacked with chemical

+Police said an anti-corruption commission investigator leading a probe into a scandal that threatens to implicate high-profile Indonesian politicians was attacked with a chemical as he returned from dawn prayers.

-JAKARTA, Indonesia (AP) — Police say an anti-graft commission investigator leading a probe into a scandal that threatens to implicate high-profile Indonesian politicians was attacked with a chemical as he returned from dawn prayers.
+JAKARTA, Indonesia — Police said an anti-corruption commission investigator leading a probe into a scandal that threatens to implicate high-profile Indonesian politicians was attacked Tuesday with a chemical as he returned from dawn prayers.

-Jakarta police spokesman Argo Yuwono said Novel Baswedan was attacked Tuesday morning by two assailants on a motorcycle while returning from a neighborhood mosque.
+Novel Baswedan was attacked by two assailants on a motorcycle after leaving a neighborhood mosque, Jakarta police spokesman Argo Yuwono said.
 He said police are still investigating.

+Baswedan’s face was heavily bandaged when he was photographed at a hospital.
 Local media described the incident as an acid attack.
-Images that circulated online showed Baswedan’s eyes and forehead swollen and discolored.

-The anti-corruption commission alleges about 80 conspirators and several companies stole more than a third of the funds provided for a $440 million electronic identity card system in 2011 and 2012.
+The Corruption Eradication Commission is currently prosecuting a case in which it alleges about 80 conspirators and several companies stole more than a third of the funds provided for a $440 million electronic identity card system in 2011 and 2012.

 Most Read Stories